1jour1vin

 "An unusual aging process: the barrels travel on a schooner and cross the Atlantic Ocean for a year!"

-Each year, the "Retour des îles" vintage is a fine selection of the best barrels from the "Barthélemy" vintage.
-The barrels are then shipped off on a sailing voyage across the Atlantic.
-Thus, after at least one year of aging through dynamization in our cellars, this wine benefits from the effects of the swell and the winds for nearly a full year aboard a schooner.
-This wine, certified organic and biodynamic, offers a profile that closely reflects its terroir. - Delivery in a wooden box is available for orders of 1 bottle of this wine (depending on the country and shipping method selected)
+Each year, the “Retour des îles” vintage is a fine selection of the best barrels from the “Barthélemy” vintage.
+The barrels are then loaded onto a schooner for a sailing voyage across the Atlantic.
+After at least one year of aging through dynamic agitation in our cellars, this wine benefits from the swell and winds for nearly a full year aboard the schooner.
+This wine, certified organic and biodynamic, offers a profile that closely reflects its terroir.
+Delivery in a wooden box is available for orders of 1 bottle of this wine (depending on the country and selected shipping method).

 Buy Le Puy wines at the best prices in a private sale!